 When the Conditions Overlap

-When you have both conditions, it’s called “overlap syndrome.”
-About 10% to 15% of people with COPD have overlap syndrome.
-The combo raises your chances of having:
+About 10% to 30% of people with COPD also have sleep apnea.
+That combination is called "overlap syndrome" and raises your chances of having:

 Sleeping is a challenge for anyone with COPD.
 Breathing can be hard lying down.
 Your chest tightens.